energietransitie/needforheat-generic-firmware/docs/releasing/releasing.md

 GitHub actions can be used to automatically build and create a draft for a new release.
 This draft has to be verified by a member of the [research group Energy Transition](https://github.com/energietransitie) and released (not as a draft).
 At the time of verifying, a title and description can be added to the release.

 ## Semantic versioning
-Always use a semantic version number when following the steps below!
-Read more about semantic versioning [here](https://semver.org).
+Always use a [semantic version number](https://semver.org) when following the steps below!
 If you create a tag which is not a semantic version number prepended with "v" (e.g. "v1.0.0", "v1.3.12" or "v12.34.2"), Over-The-Air firmare updates will not work properly.

 ## Initiating a build and draft release
 Follow the steps below to start the GitHub actions workflow which build the binaries and creates a draf release.